bdraco/python-socketio-v4/docs/server.rst

 In chat applications it is often desired that an event is broadcasted to all the members of the room except one, which is the originator of the event such as a chat message.
-The :func:`socketio.Server.emit` method provides an optional ``skip_sid`` argument to indicate a client that should be skipped during the broadcast.
+The :func:`socketio_v4.Server.emit` method provides an optional ``skip_sid`` argument to indicate a client that should be skipped during the broadcast.